 Author: Dr Amanda Oakley Dermatologist, Hamilton, New Zealand.
 Updated by Dr Amanda Oakley; Vanessa Ngan, Staff Writer; June 2014.
 Latest update by Dr Jannet Gomez, Postgraduate Student in Clinical Dermatology, Queen Mary University, London, United Kingdom, January 2016.

-A boils (also called a furuncle) is a deep form of bacterial folliculitis (infection of a hair follicle).
+A boil (also called a furuncle) is a deep form of bacterial folliculitis (infection of a hair follicle).

 Boils present as one or more tender red spots, lumps or pustules.
 Careful inspection reveals that the boil is centred on a hair follicle.
 A boil is a deep form of bacterial folliculitis; superficial folliculitis is sometimes present at the same time.
 Staphylococcus aureus can be cultured from the skin lesions.